 1.2 Reflecting on your learning

-It is a good idea to review your learning journal entries on a regular basis – once a month would be good.
-This can help you to recognise:
+It is a good idea to review your learning journal entries on a regular basis and this can help you to recognise:

 - your progress – as you see that there are things that you used to find difficult, but can now do relatively easily

 - recurring themes in your thoughts and actions that may indicate potential areas to develop in the future.